|Business Rating:||2.5 / 5|

 You won’t have to wait long to net a significant benefit from this card either.
 Bank of America will award a $300 statement credit if you charge $3,000 within the first 90 days of opening your card.
 That’s not the biggest sign-up bonus on the market.
 However, it’s a notable sum for a no-annual-fee card.

 The Business Advantage Cash Rewards Mastercard also charges a lower minimum APR than many of its competitors, making it a less risky choice for businesses that occasionally have to carry a balance.
-Businesses with the best credit scores could earn an APR that is well below average for a business card.
+Businesses with the best credit scores could earn an APR of 12.24 percent (variable), which is well below average for a business card.

 A limited selection of benefits